The Studentships

 How to apply

-The winner of the 2023-24 award for a PhD student registered at a member university of the ACU outside the UK is Robert Nadoi Masaba.
+The winner of the 2023-24 award for a PhD student registered at a member university of the ACU outside the UK was Robert Nadoi Masaba.

 Robert is a Gerda Henkel PhD Fellow attached to Makerere University’s Department of Journalism and Communication.
 He took his Bachelor’s degree at Makerere and has a Master’s degree in Media and Public Relations from Newcastle University.
 He has extensive experience in Uganda’s media industry and is currently managing editor of the Saturday Monitor and Sunday Monitor.
 He writes a weekly column in the Saturday Monitor, and has previously served as sports editor of NTV Uganda and deputy news editor of The Weekly Observer newspaper.